Over 60 million webinars are expected to be hosted globally in 2026, and this article brings you 20+ verified insights that matter most.

 Webinar Length Statistics

-Usually, businesses prefer to host a webinar for one hour, in which a session of 45 minutes is included, and the rest of the time is given to a Q&A session.
+Typically, businesses prefer to host a webinar that lasts one hour, with a 45-minute session included, and the remaining time allocated for a Q&A session.

 44% Of Webinar Attendees Prefer A Webinar To Last 45 Minutes

-This is the ideal length for the webinar and a good benchmark when you are planning for your event.
+This is the ideal length for a webinar and a good benchmark when planning your event.

 Another 41% want them even shorter, at just 30 minutes long, while only 10% of the attendees wanted webinars that are actually 60 minutes long.